mbovijn/BTPog/README.md

 ## BTStats Module
 Shows the following information on-screen:
-- Ground Time = time in seconds you spend on the ground.
+- Ground Time = time in seconds you spent on the ground.
-- Air Time = time in seconds you spend in the air i.e. when jumping/falling.
+- Air Time = time in seconds you spent in the air i.e. when jumping/falling.
 - Dodge Double Tap Interval = time in seconds between two consecutive key presses that resulted in a dodge.
 - Dodge Block Duration = time in seconds that you're blocked from dodging again after just having dodged.
+- Time Between Dodges = time between the end of the last dodge (player landed), and the beginning of the next dodge.

 | Command                                           | Description
 | ---                                               | ---